TERITORI/teritori-chain/testnet/teritori-testnet-v2/README.md

 ulimit -n 4096
 teritorid start
 ```
-You can escape the screen pressing `CTRL + AD` and enter it again using:
+You can escape the screen pressing `CTRL + AD` or taping exit on Mac and enter it again using:
 ```shell
 screen -r teritori
 ```